Gender: Mixed (male and female)

 - Project Venture: A Model Program for Mentoring Aboriginal Youth (Mi'kmaw Legal Support Network) (Nova Scotia) (2009-2013) (performance monitoring and assessment completed)

-- Project Venture Kamloops (Secwepemc Cultural Education Society) (British Columbia) (2014-2019) (performance monitoring and assessment in progress)
+- Project Venture Kamloops (Secwepemc Cultural Education Society) (British Columbia) (2014-2019) (performance monitoring and assessment completed)

-- Sur le sentier Atikamekw - d'hier à aujourd'hui à demain (Conseil de Bande des Atikamekw) (Quebec) (2014-2019) (performance monitoring and assessment in progress)
+- Sur le sentier Atikamekw - d'hier à aujourd'hui à demain (Conseil de Bande des Atikamekw) (Quebec) (2014-2019) (performance monitoring and assessment completed)

 Main Findings from Canadian Outcome Evaluation Studies